Lachiecodes/Azure-Incident-Response/README.md

 Impact:

 - Account was local to the linux machine, non-admin, essentially low impact.
 However, attacker involved in many other incidents.
 These will be remediated through NSG hardening.
-After the machine had been successfully isolated, the password reset, and it was confirmed that there was no successful lateral mvovement.
+After the machine had been successfully isolated, the password reset, and it was confirmed that there was no successful lateral movement.
 The ticket was closed out as a true positive.<br>

 ![Screenshot 2023-09-06 112235](https://github.com/Lachiecodes/Azure-Incident-Response/assets/138475757/7e568a63-2d51-444f-a578-c0ad906cc8f2)